Fieldwork

 The San Juan College Totah Archaeological Project field school is the main component of an on-going research project funded by San Juan College (SJC) and Tommy Bolack, owner and manager of the B-Square Ranch.
 The field school is conducted on the 12,461 acre B-Square Ranch, a combination working cattle ranch, waterfowl conservation area, and museum facility.
 We are in high desert Colorado Plateau terrain and normally receive only 8 to 12 inches of precipitation a year.
 It is hot in the summer, but rarely over 100 degrees.
 Our area is called “Totah” by local Navajos meaning “land amidst water” because of the three rivers which junction at the western edge of Farmington.

-The final two weeks of the session, following the field school, July 3 to July 14, 2023, will consist of continuing the lab work began during the excavation weeks.
-This will consist of additional cleaning of artifacts, photographing artifacts, entry of artifact data and provenience data, manipulation of that data into tables, drafting of plan views and profiles completed during the excavation, typing remarks from excavation forms, and some limited artifact analysis.
-Our local Southwest Pecos Conference (pecosconference.org) is from August 10-13, 2023 and students are encouraged to accompany me.
-I always give a presentation on the summers work and students are encouraged to present a talk or poster.
+Monday June 10th, the first day of the first week of field school is a class day orienting students to the project, fieldwork procedures and practices, and archaeology of the Southwest.
+Tuesday activities will consist of a half day tour of the Ancestral Puebloan and Navajo sites and rock art on the Ranch followed by the beginning of excavation at Point site.
+Excavation will continue through the first two weeks and the final four weeks will consist of lab work.
+Lab will consist of cleaning of artifacts, photographing artifacts, entry of artifact data and provenience data, manipulation of that data into tables, drafting of plan views and profiles completed during excavation, typing remarks from excavation forms, and artifact analysis.
+Our local Southwest Pecos Conference (pecosconference.org) is in August and students are encouraged to attend.
+I usually give a presentation on the summers work and students are encouraged to present a talk or poster.

 Period(s) of Occupation: Ancestral Puebloan/Anasazi, Basketmaker III through Pueblo III time periods, CE 400-1300